Introduction to the Carnegie-Mellon Series

 4: Carnegie Mellon Series #1 – Organizational Routines - In our first episode on the Carnegie-Mellon School, we examine selected passages from March & Simon's book Organizations and Cyert & March's book A Behavioral Theory of the Firm to address the rise of scholarly thought on matters of organizational routines Continue Reading

-19: Carnegie Mellon Series #2 – Exploration and Exploitation of Knowledge - In this episode, we read the widely cited article, “Exploration and Exploitation in Organizational Learning,” published in 1991 in the journal Organization Science.
+19: Carnegie Mellon Series #2 – Exploration and Exploitation of Knowledge - In this episode, we read James March's widely cited article, “Exploration and Exploitation in Organizational Learning,” published in 1991 in the journal Organization Science.
 In the paper, March considered the relationships between exploration of new ways of doing things and the exploitation of accepted, standard practices for organizational learning.
-James G. March is Professor Emeritus at Stanford University in management, sociology, political science, and education at Stanford University.
-He has been on the faculty since 1970.… Continue Reading
+Continue Reading

 42: Carnegie Mellon Series #5 – Organizational Learning - We discuss Barbara Levitt and James G. March’s article “Organizational Learning,” published in the 1988 edition of the Annual Review of Sociology.
 Although the authors hailed from Stanford University in California, we have included this episode in our Carnegie-Mellon Series because of James March’s involvement and perspectives on organization that clearly influenced the article.
 This work was a literature review across various streams in organizational learning up through the 1980s.
 Topics include learning from experience,… Continue Reading